 One question we hear a lot is, "What are you doing to prevent outages?"
 The quick answer is simple, everything we can.
-The long answer is a bit more complicated.
+The long answer is a bit more complicated...

-A major cause of outages has to do with trees falling into the line either through natural decay, natural growth, wind, heavy snow and ice loading, human caused events, etc.

-Each year CVEA clears and maintains portions of our dedicated right-of-way, usually within 15 to 25 feet from the center of the line.
-Still, at our widest granted right-of-way, it would only take a 40 foot tree at the edge of the right-of-way to fall into the line and potentially cause an outage.
-There are many, many trees within CVEA's service territory that reach far higher than 40 feet and although they could cause a future problem, due to private, state, and federal property limitations, we can only maintain what is in the permitted route or what is dictated on an easement.
+A major cause of outages has to do with trees falling into the line either through natural decay, natural growth, wind, heavy snow and ice loading, human caused events, etc. Each year CVEA clears and maintains portions of our dedicated right of way, usually within 15 to 25 feet from the centerline of the line.
+Due to private, state, and federal property limitations, we can only maintain what is in our permitted route or what is dictated on an easement.
+A 50 foot tree can easily come into contact with our lines from outside of our existing right of way.
+You may have seen the cottonwoods in Valdez that dwarf our lines or the spruce trees around ten-mile or the Basin that are at least twice as tall as our poles.

 A second major cause of outages has to do with our furry and feathered friends.
 It doesn't take much for a curious squirrel to touch the wrong part on top of a transformer to cause big problems.
 Every time we have an animal caused event on our system, we go through great lengths to ensure that particular section will not have the same problem again.
-Some of the items we install after an animal caused outage are transformer bushing shields (Squirrel Guards), insulated cable cover, anti-perching devices, and "bird flappers", which have a high-visibility plastic piece installed on the overhead lines that provide a visual indicator to birds cruising through the area and "flap" around when the wind blows.
+Some of the items we install after an animal caused outage are transformer bushing shields (Squirrel Guards), insulated cable cover, antiperching devices, and "bird flappers", which have a high-visibility plastic piece installed on the overhead lines that provide a visual indicator to birds cruising through the area and "flap" around when the wind blows.
 When new overhead lines are built, the pole tops are designed to be raptor friendly and new transformer installations are built with Squirrel Guards and insulated cable cover.

 Believe it or not, the weather in our paradise is not conducive to reliable transmission and distribution of electricity.
 It is not possible to design a distribution system that can take anything and everything Mother Nature has to offer while still being financially responsible or aesthetically pleasing.
 While our poles and lines are designed to withstand extreme weather, there are times when the system is designed to fail on a small scale before a catastrophic event occurs on a larger portion.
 The "designed to fail" concept means that the distribution system is designed such that a tree will break through the wire before breaking a pole or poles.
 Sometimes the forces are too great and a pole or poles will also fail but the entire system is designed to prevent a domino effect resulting in widespread damage due to a localized event.

 The three previous categories are definitely not all of the causes of outages we experience at CVEA, but they are a very large portion of them.
-Once the protective devices like the OCR do their job to isolate the problem, it's up to the generation protective schemes to keep the entire system up and running.

-A small interference is generally not a threat to the entire system but a fault on a main feeder (section of line from a substation) can significantly affect all CVEA members.
+Once the protective devices like the OCR and line fuse do their job to isolate the problem, it's up to the generation protective schemes to keep the entire system up and running.
+A small interference is generally not a threat to the entire system but a fault on a main feeder can significantly affect the entire system.